outscale/osc-cli/README.md

 This project is now in maintenance mode, we will still fix bugs here, but no new features will be work on.
-If you want new features, you should use [oapi-cli](https://github.com/outscale/oapi-cli), which support all of oapi-cli, and have some syntax suggar to ease complex argument manipulation in comparaison to osc-cli usage.
+If you want new features, you should use [oapi-cli](https://github.com/outscale/oapi-cli), which support all of osc-api, and have some syntax suggar to ease complex argument manipulation in comparaison to osc-cli usage.

 ## Getting Started